Draco-of-3000/Mastermind/README.md

 - At the end of the game, the winner with the highest points will be declared.

 **Acknowledgements**
 - The Mastermind game was originally invented by Mordecai Meirowitz in 1970.
-This implementation in Ruby is created by Draco 3000.
+This implementation in Ruby is created by Kelvin Acheampong.